connor-powers/SatSim/README.md

 4. Create an empty build directory for the project: `mkdir build`
 5. Navigate to the new build directory: `cd build`
 6. Run `cmake ..`
-7. Run `cmake --build .` from the new build directory to build the executable
+7. Run `cmake --build .` to build the executable
-8. Run `./run`in that build directory
+8. Run `./run` to run the executable

 ## TO DO
 - Automate code coverage badge updating via Github Actions